What is a Fractional CMO?

 A fractional chief marketing officer differs in their capacity.
 While many tout being a fractional CMO and are instead just a glorified funnel builder, a true fractional CMO builds a strategic plan and identifies the right talent to do the job at the right time.

 Fractional CMOs must understand the appeal and the profitability of different products and services.
 They must understand the entire sales sequence and how sales happen.
-Furthermore, part-time CMOs must be conversion-rate focused; they must be able to focus minutely on the conversion rates, as well as on the macro problems that face marketing including positioning authority.
+Furthermore, part-time CMOs must be conversion-rate focused; they must be able to focus minutely on the conversion rates and business objectives, as well as on the macro problems faceing any marketing function including positioning authority.

 Who Needs a Fractional CMO?